-Below we've compiled a list of the most important skills for a clinician.
-We ranked the top skills based on the percentage of clinician resumes they appeared on.
+Below we've compiled a list of the most critical clinician skills.
+We ranked the top skills for clinicians based on the percentage of resumes they appeared on.
 For example, 25.9% of clinician resumes contained social work as a skill.
-Let's find out what skills a clinician actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a clinician needs to be successful in the workplace.

 1. Social Work